XI’AN TRAVEL GUIDE

 Best time to visit Xi’an

 The best time to visit Xi’an is from March to September.
-March to May is warm but there are occasionally dust storms so bring a pollution mask just incase.
+March to May is warm but there are occasional dust storms so bring a pollution mask just incase.
 It is also not too busy during this time too.

 Summer is a good time to visit too but plan to spend longer in the city than you may think.
 It can be very hot so you will want to take extra time visiting indoor attractions and taking advantage of the air-con inside local coffee shops.